collective/collective.microdata.event/README.rst

 Support for folder content listing views
 ----------------------------------------

-This package support also `collective.microdata.contentlisting`__ but not depends on it (you have to manually install that add-on yourself).
+This package supports also `collective.microdata.contentlisting`__ but not depends on it (you have to manually install that add-on yourself).

 __ http://pypi.python.org/pypi/collective.microdata.contentlisting